Kahayla/Research-Repository-IT5016D/MyCodes/MyCode.md

 - **Card Design for Sessions:**

-  - Session Display: Each logged session is presented in a card format (`<div className="card col-12 col-md-6 p-0">`), offering a clear and organized way to showcase session information, including an option to edit.
+  - Session Display: Each logged session is presented in a card format (`<div className="card col-12 col-md-6 p-0">`), offering a clear and organised way to showcase session information, including an option to edit.

 - **Responsive Layout:**